 In 2005, Congress amended the bankruptcy laws to require a “means test” before a person could file for liquidation under chapter 7.
 The means test measures a person’s “disposable income” that can be used to repay any debts.

-If a person’s disposable income is too high, then a “presumption of abuse” applies meaning you cannot file for Chapter 7 but can still file for Chapter 13, which requires some repayment of debt.
+If a person’s disposable income is too high, then a “presumption of abuse” applies.
+This sounds worse that it is.
+Presumption of abuse simply means you cannot file for Chapter 7 bankruptcy (debt liquidation) but you can still file for Chapter 13 bankruptcy, which requires repayment of some debt.